 On February 25, 2022, the Center for Disease Control and Prevention (CDC) adopted new metrics to monitor COVID-19 community levels.
-Based on the metrics tracked by the CDC, which measure the impact of COVID-19 illness on health and healthcare systems within a community, Cook County currently falls within the LOW level for COVID-19.
-However, Suburban Cook County was recently elevated to MEDIUM level.
+Based on the metrics tracked by the CDC, which measure the impact of COVID-19 illness on health and healthcare systems within a community, Cook County was recently elevated to the "HIGH" level for COVID-19.
 Learn how the CDC measures and monitors COVID-19 community levels.

 Cook County